 People come to therapy for all sorts of reasons and you're certainly not alone if you are finding making the first move quite daunting.
 It may be that you have a specific problem that you want to tackle or you may just feel that your life could be better - either way we can work together to make positive changes in your life.

-I am experienced in working with a broad range of issues such as low mood, anxiety, depression, low self esteem and links to unhealthy eating and drinking patterns and the complexities of relationships and family life.
+I am experienced in working with a broad range of issues such as low mood, anxiety, depression, low self esteem, unhealthy eating and drinking patterns and the complexities of relationships and family life.
 I also work with Cruse, the bereavement charity, supporting clients with their grief.

-Before pursuing a career in counselling I was very much in the corporate world, running a family engineering business whilst studying for an MBA at Warwick Business school - so I have first hand experience of the pressures of senior management, academic study and family life.
+Before pursuing a career in counselling I was very much in the corporate world, running a family engineering business in Birmingham whilst studying for an MBA at Warwick Business school.
+As a result I have first hand experience of the juggling the pressures of senior management, academic study and family life.

-I provide a safe space where you can freely share your fears, worries, hopes and dreams without judgement, allowing you to gain a greater understanding of where you are now and where you want to be.
+I provide a quiet, safe space where you can freely share your fears, worries, hopes and dreams without judgement, allowing you to gain a greater understanding of where you are now and where you want to be.
 Then together we will work out how to get there!

 Training, qualifications & experience

 I'm a UK qualified person centred counsellor and a member of the BACP (British Association of Counsellors and Psychotherapists), adhering to it's code of ethics.
 I have have a wealth of experience in the counselling world as well as in corporate and academic life.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.